MJ Melendez Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.25 team ERA ranks 16th across all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.23).

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- The Cubs allow the eighth-fewest home runs in baseball (136 total, 1.1 per game).

-- In his last time out on Sunday, the righty went three innings against the Toronto Blue Jays, giving up eight earned runs while surrendering eight hits.
+- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed five innings, giving up three earned runs while surrendering six hits.

-- The 31-year-old has amassed an ERA of 5.71, with 7.9 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.